junobuild/docs/docs/terminology.md

 An "Account Identifier" is an address, serving as the textual representation of an account on the Internet Computer (ICP) ledger.
 It can represent an account owned by an individual or a smart contract.

-When you send ICP from a cryptocurrency exchange or wallet, as explained in the [documentation](./pricing.md#sending-icp-to-your-mission-control), you are sending it to the "Account Identifier" associated with your [mission control].

 ## Console

 The "console" refers to Juno's administration application, located at [https://console.juno.build](https://console.juno.build).